jimbuck/scany/README.md

 ## Features:
  - No configuration necessary!
- - Infers URL type for retrieving .
+ - Uses RSS feed for channels/users and custom screen scraper for videos and playlists.
  - Lightweight API, no OAuth key needed!
  - Automatically creates all available thumbnail URLs for easy use!
- - .
+ - Complete, built-in typescript typings!

 ## Caveats/Warnings:
  - Channels only load a maximum of 15 videos at a time.
 This is a "recent videos" API not a "list videos" API.